 Due to continual advances in sequencing and other “omics” technologies, biology is experiencing a big data revolution.
-Computational methods are required not only to interpret newly sequenced genomes, but search through a vast quantity of existing biological information to reveal previously uncharacterized functionality.
+Computational methods are required not only to interpret newly sequenced genomes, but also search through a vast quantity of existing data to reveal previously uncharacterized biology.

 We develop methods that combine sequence analysis with structural bioinformatics to predict and experimentally validate protein functions of interest.
 Currently, we are focusing efforts on predicting new families and functions of bacterial flagellins, clostridial toxins, and proteolytic enzymes.